snovakovic/fast-sort/README.md

   // Sort based on computed property sort(repositories).desc(r => r.openIssues + r.closedIssues);

+  // Sort using string for object key
+  // NOTE: Using string for a key is not available for nested object properties sort(users).asc('firstName');
 ```

 Fore even more examples check unit tests `test/sort.spec.ts`.